HD 106906 b

-HD 106906 b is a directly imaged planetary-mass companion and candidate exoplanet orbiting the star HD 106906, in the constellation Crux at about 103 ± 4 pc from Earth.
+HD 106906 b is a directly imaged planetary-mass companion and exoplanet orbiting the star HD 106906, in the constellation Crux at about 103 ± 4 pc from Earth.
 It is estimated to be about eleven times the mass of Jupiter and is located about 738 AU away from its host star.
-HD 106906 b is rare in astronomy; while its mass estimate is nominally consistent with identifying it as an exoplanet, it appears at a much wider separation from its parent star than thought possible for in-situ formation from a protoplanetary disk.
+HD 106906 b is an oddity; while its mass estimate is nominally consistent with identifying it as an exoplanet, it appears at a much wider separation from its parent star than thought possible for in-situ formation from a protoplanetary disk.